FAQs for

 Can schools and colleges pick the subject area for the tutorials?

-Schools and colleges can request the stream of the course to be delivered.
-Please note that preferences cannot be guaranteed as they are dependent on the availability of PhD tutors in your area.
+Schools and colleges may submit a preference for the stream of the course to be delivered, but please note that preferences cannot be guaranteed as we match schools based on the PhD tutors available in the area to deliver placements for that term, and also consider additional factors such as timetabling.

 How do the tutorials work?

-For tutorials 1-5, tutors will teach pupils in two groups: A and B.
+For tutorials 1-5, tutors will teach students in two groups: A and B.

-All tutorials last 60 minutes and are taught in groups of 7.
+All tutorials last 60 minutes and are taught in groups of seven.

-In tutorial 5, pupils will be asked to create a draft Final Assignment.
+In tutorial 5, students will be asked to create a draft Final Assignment.

-For tutorials 6 and 7, tutors will provide feedback in individual one-to-one sessions (lasting approximately 10 minutes).
+For tutorials 6 and 7, tutors will typically provide feedback in individual one-to-one sessions (lasting approximately ten minutes).

 Can tutorials be held after school or college?